 We aim to help children become fully developed caring people, capable of working in every way to the best of their ability.

-Staff meet weekly to undertake key worker/curriculum planning.
+Staff meet weekly to undertake key person/curriculum planning.

 By means of developmentally appropriate play activities and a high adult : child ratio we offer a balanced, flexible curriculum which provides children with opportunities to work towards the Early Years Foundation Stage:

 Personal and social development: which focuses on children learning how to work, play, co-operate with others and function in a group beyond the family.

 Communication and Language: which focuses on children’s developing competence in talking, understanding and listening.